wther/pronun/docs/REPORT.md

 ### Custom plugins

-As one of the main uses cases of the pronuncation trainer application is that the users should be able to listen to native samples.
-As the development of the application is already in the already stages I wanted it not to depend on a database, I've implemented a custom Maven plugin which gathers the samples during the packaging phase of the build.
+As one of the main uses cases of the pronunciation trainer application is that the users should be able to listen to native samples.
+As the development of the application is already in the early stages I wanted it not to depend on an existing database, so I've implemented a custom Maven plugin which gathers the samples during the packaging phase of the build.

 This plugin requires a file containing comma separated values of the native samples to be gathered, and downloads their native samples and their international phonetaic alphabet (ipa) representation into directory and file specified.
 As you'll see this directory is specified to be the **webapp** folder, which is going to be added to the web archive assembled by Maven.